 Bank of China (Malaysia) Berhad (Bank) is a limited liability company, incorporated and domiciled in Malaysia.
-The immediate holding company of the Bank is Bank of China (Hong Kong) Limited, which was incorporated in Hong Kong whereas the penultimate holding company is Bank of China Limited and the ultimate holding company is Central Huijin Investment Ltd, both were incorporated in China.
+The immediate holding company is Bank of China (Hong Kong) Limited, which was incorporated in Hong Kong whereas the penultimate holding company is Bank of China Limited and the ultimate holding company is Central Huijin Investment Ltd, both incorporated in China.
 The principal activities of the Bank are commercial banking and related financial services.

-The Bank has a wholly owned subsidiary company where the principal activities is to provide Chinese visa application services and the investment in subsidiary has been deducted from regulatory capital.
+The Bank has a wholly owned subsidiary company where the principal activities are to provide Chinese visa application services.
+The investment in subsidiary has been deducted from the Bank's regulatory capital.
 As the subsidiary company's assets size is not significant in relation to the Bank's assets, there is no separate group consolidation for capital adequacy for regulatory capital reporting.
-For the purposes of this report, the disclosures presented within will be representative of the Bank entity disclosures only.
+For the purposes of this report, the disclosures presented herein will be representative of the Bank entity disclosures only.